Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 Technical usage scenario and role of the DVCT can be described to address the issue of data value ambiguity by giving an overview of data utilization, both direct and indirect:
 - As a use case leader, I can offer points/incentives to service providers who join my use cases to expand my network.
-- As a data consumer, I can offer points or incentives to data and AI providers to get better recommendations and data-driven decisions.
+- As a data consumer, I can offer points or incentives to data and service (AI/building-block) providers to get better recommendations and data-driven decisions.
-- As an AI provider, I can offer points to data providers to improve my AI models.
+- As an AI service provider, I can offer points to data providers to improve my AI models.
 - As a data provider, I want to know where my data is being used and what overall value I am getting from the use of my data.

-Let's consider three data providers: Provider A, Provider B, and Provider C. Each provides datasets used to train an AI model for Skills gap analytics.
+Let's consider two data providers: Provider A and Provider B. Each provides datasets used to train an AI model for Skills gap analytics.

 use case orchestrator define the weighting for impact and usage frequency
 example: